redomino/redomino.advancedkeyword/README.txt

 The above image let the keyword editor to collapse/expand semantic groups of keywords and it is more indicated to manage large sets of keywords as you can find in a large intranet.

+You can also search for existing keywords through the existing tags.

 How it works?
 =============